watermint/toolbox/doc/generated/file-replication.md

 Replicate file content to the other account

+This command will replicate files/folders.
+But it does not include sharing permissions.
+The command replicates only for folder contents of given path.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: